Tomas-Simoes/Aspect-of-Light/README.md

-*disclaimer: the project it's still on a really really early stage of development*
+*Please note that the project is still in a very early stage of development, and as such, may undergo significant changes in the future.
+It is important to keep this in mind when considering any information or materials related to the project, as they may not accurately represent the final product.
+Thank you for your understanding and support as we work to bring this project up.*

 <!-- TABLE OF CONTENTS -->
 <details>